vitorjungles/timer/README.md

 The aim of this project is to help the people organize their time better.

 ## :question: How does the Timer work?
 Enter the desired time and the Timer will start instantly.
+When the time is up, the alarm will go off.

 ## :computer: What technologies are used?
 This project was done with HTML5, CSS3 and JavaScript.